Skip to main content

 Why do I see discrepancies between charges and credits for my CUDs?

-Google Cloud Billing experiences data latency for Committed Use Discounts (CUDs) when discount sharing is enabled:
+Google Cloud Billing experiences data latency for CUDs when discount sharing is enabled:

 Cloud Billing data for commitment charges, committed use discount credits, and sustained use discount credits can be delayed for up to one-and-a-half days.
 This difference in timing can cause your most recent costs from the current and previous day to appear higher than expected because the credits to offset those costs are not yet attributed.

-How soon after enabling Flexsave should I expect to see the savings?
+How soon after enabling Flexsave should I see the savings?

 Why aren't my savings showing up?